Ghana Service and Learning Trip

 • Assist in the class room

-• Visit a local castle that was a holding place for Ghanians before coming to the west as slaves.
+• Visit a local castle that was a holding place for Africans before coming to the west as slaves.

 • See Lake Volta, the largest man made lake in the world where children are enslaved to fish.

-• Be loved an encouraged like you have never been before.
+• Be loved, challenged, and encouraged like you have never been before.

 FAQS